 Also in regards to ENTSO-E, the regulation foresees that grid managers establish regional cooperation to contribute, among other things, to the adoption of investment plans on a regional basis.

-The Development Plan is based on national investment plans, and includes regionally-based investment plans, taking the entire EU into account to plan European infrastructure, including the focus on trans-European energy networks (TEN-E).
+The Development Plan is based on national investment plans, and includes regionally-based investment plans, taking the entire EU into account to plan European infrastructure.
 The grid development plan at the EU level also identifies investment requirements in regards to cross-border capacity and possible obstacles that may arise, for example due to authorisation procedures.

 ACER, the Agency for the Cooperation of Energy Regulators, issues an opinion on the Development Plan for the ENTSO-E grid, to assess how well national development plans align with the plan at the EU level.
 The grid development plan at the EU level is also involved in a consulting process with ENTSO-E.